yutxie/MARS-explore/README.md

 The generated molecules are evaluated at each step and the results are stored in `runs/RUN_DIR` (`runs/debug` by default).
 Please refer to tensorboard files for the evaluation results and `mols.txt` for all the molecules generated during sampling.

 The experiment results we listed in the paper are obtained by averaging the outcomes of 10 independent sampling paths.
-For each sampling path, we record the evaluation results of the step that procuces the highest PM score.
+For each sampling path, we record the evaluation results of the step that produces the highest PM score.

 ## Citation